alfredbaudisch/alfredbaudisch.com/content/pages/about.md

 -   My main interests are art (I am OBSESSED by art), dachshund dogs, patterns in nature and architecture, videogames (especially RPGs and MMORPGs), and especially, learning new things

-    -   But since I learn new things all the time, my interests also shift all the time, don’t trust me when I say that I’m highly interested in X, because the next day that may change.
+    -   But since I learn new things all the time, my interests also shift all the time, don't trust me when I say that I'm highly interested in X, because the next day that may change.

-    -   When it comes to art, I don’t have any preference, I studied and keep studying all periods of art and artists (including history of art, and many museum visits and art books).
+    -   When it comes to art, I don't have any preference, I studied and keep studying all periods of art and artists (including history of art, and many museum visits and art books).
 I am also deeply involved with digital art.
-When it comes to art creation myself, I mostly make 3D art (with Blender) and I’m very fond of the Play Station 1 graphics style of art.
+When it comes to art creation myself, I mostly make 3D art (with Blender) and I'm very fond of the Play Station 1 graphics style of art.

 <figure class="wp-block-image">
   <a href="/media/wp-content/2021/03/dachshund12.png"><img src="/media/wp-content/2021/03/dachshund12-1024x576.png" alt="" loading="lazy"></a>
-  <figcaption>“Play Station 1-like” dachshund that I modeled and textured using photos from my dog, Koda (made in 2020 using Blender, Krita and GIMP)</figcaption>
+  <figcaption>"Play Station 1-like" dachshund that I modeled and textured using photos from my dog, Koda (made in 2020 using Blender, Krita and GIMP)</figcaption>
 </figure>

 ## Other Skills and Interests

--   Everything revolves around reading and books, so I don’t have to mention that.
+-   Everything revolves around reading and books, so I don't have to mention that.

 -   Being a programmer and dealing with programming is just the tip of the iceberg for me (I see programming as a tool to create solutions).

--   Most things that I have created are experiments, and they are eventually abandoned, or I like to say, the _experiment has been “successfully experimented_“.
+-   Most things that I have created are experiments, and they are eventually abandoned, or I like to say, the _experiment has been "successfully experimented_".
 In the end, **my biggest mission in life is to learn and create, no matter what.**

     -   Check the [Projects page](https://alfredbaudisch.com/projects/) for the latest projects.